 Discover China’s rich multicultural history and pressing health and environmental issues in Yunnan Province and Beijing.

 Orientation takes place in Beijing.
-Here, you’ll see the Great Wall and the Forbidden City.
+Here, you’ll see the Great Wall and the Forbidden City and have chance to visit other UNESCO World Heritage sites on your own.
 You’ll also visit an international clinic to see the integration of technology and traditional healthcare.
-You will meet top Chinese academics and learn about Chinese identity and government healthcare policies.
+You will meet top Chinese academics at Tsinghua University and learn about Chinese identity and government healthcare policies.
 Lectures may focus on China’s healthcare system and reform, rapid urbanization and its impact on health and the environment, the role of indigenous knowledge, aging in China, and/or reproductive policy.

-In addition to two homestays, you’ll study alongside Chinese students at Yunnan Minzu University.
+In addition to two homestays, in Kunming and a rural minority community, you’ll study alongside Chinese students at Yunnan Minzu University.
 Through the Yunnan Exploration Project, you can also design a five-day trip to meet local residents and gain field study skills.

 Receive small-group instruction in Chinese language from ACTFL-certified instructors.